Experimental evidence of Tc enhancement above 50 K and diode and paramagnetic-Meissner effects, in Nickelate films on highly reduced $SrTiO_3$: Results

+We estimate the noise level in Fig. 1 (g) as the average of the noise below the film (in the STO wafer) and above it, (in between the two horizontal lines in this figure).
+By subtracting this noise from the corresponding atomic fractions involved, we find that the net average atomic fraction ratio of (Nd+Sr)/(Ni+Ti) is approximately 1.
+This result indicates that the target stoichiometry is preserved in the film, consistent with our previous finding that the 113 RP phase is the dominant phase in this film.
+However, our films are not homogeneous as seen in Fig. 1 (h), where the Ni tends to aggregate in puddles.
+Furthermore, this non uniformity is already present in our virgin films as seen in Fig. S9 of the supplement, where also the Nd inhomogeneity is clearly visible and alternate with that of the Ni. \\

 Next we present XRD data and the magnetic properties of our 1 h reduced film.
-Figure 2 (a) shows XRD results of a virgin 30 nm thick NSNO1 film together with this film after reduction in $CaH_2$ at 320$^0$C for 1 h to produce NSNO1red1h.
-One can see that the perovskite (002) peak of the virgin film disappeared in the reduced film, while a broad (002) peak of the infinite-layer $Nd_{0.8}Sr_{0.2}NiO_2$ phase appeared.
-We stress that no other clear film's peaks were observed in the $10^0<2\theta <140^0$ range of this XRD spectrum.
-Since the film is quite disordered as can be seen in a similar film in Fig. 1 (f), its other peaks could be embedded in the noise level of our x-ray system.
+Figure 2 (a) shows XRD results of a virgin 30 nm thick NSNO1 film together with this film after reduction in $\rm CaH_2$ at $320\,^\circ\mathrm{C}$ for 1 h to produce NSNO1red1h.
+One can see that the perovskite (002) peak of the virgin film disappeared in the reduced film, while a broad (002) peak of the infinite-layer $\rm Nd_{0.8}Sr_{0.2}NiO_2$ phase appeared.
+We stress that no other clear film's peaks were visible in the $10\,^\circ<2\theta <140\,^\circ$ range of this XRD spectrum.
 The magnetic moment as a function of temperature of the reduced film is shown in Fig. 2 (b), where a zero field cooling (ZFC) to 1.8 K was performed, followed by applying a magnetic field of 20 Oe and measuring the moment while heating the sample, as in standard Meissner effect measurement.\\